The Institution of Structural Engineers The Institution of Structural Engineers

 After your application has been checked, you will be invited to an interview that will be conducted by two HRB registrants.
 Please be aware that due to reviewer availability it may take several weeks to arrange your interview.

-Your reviewers will contact you to agree on a date and time for your interview and request your portfolio of evidence.
+Your reviewers will contact you to agree on a date and time for your interview.
 The interview will be held online and will last around 60 – 90 minutes.
 You will be asked to give a brief 10-minute introduction (without slides) setting out where you have gained your HRB experience before the interview commences.

 Your reviewers will submit a report with a recommendation to the ICE/IStructE HRB Joint-Committee which makes the final decision on whether to approve or reject applications.
 The Joint-Committee meets quarterly.